nrbxyz/docs/Derpitcraft/README.md

 7. **Spectator Account Policy**: Spectator accounts will not be allowed this season, except for special cases.
 If you need a spectator account for any reason, please raise a ticket.
 Players can use the Replay mod (https://www.replaymod.com/) to create time-lapse's, etc. as an alternative.
 It is recommended to use this mod.

 8.  **Resource Pack Policy**: **Cheating** respource packs are not allowed.
 This includes, but is not limited to, **X-RAY** resource packs.You can only use normal resource packs.
 If we detect you as using a resource pack that gives you an unfair advantage, we can take action.
-Let us know if you are using a resource pack in #ds9-general.
+Let us know if you are using a resource pack in `#ds9-general`.

 9.  **Clients, Mods, and More Policy**: The following lists *allowed* modifications to the game.
 Anything else should be considered not allowed.
 Raise a ticket if you are unsure.

-    1. Badlion Client, Lunar, Salwyrr, TLauncher and the official Minecraft Launcher are allowed. *Ask permission in a ticket for other clients*.
+    1. Badlion, Lunar, Salwyrr, TLauncher, MultiMC and the official Minecraft Launcher are allowed. **Ask permission in a ticket for other clients**.
-    2. Xaero's minimap with **FAIR play mode ON**.
+    2. Xaero's Minimap and Xaero's Worldmap with **fair play mode on**.
-    3. miniHUD Mod
+    3. miniHUD / CustomHUD Mod
     4. Replay Mod
     5. Optifine
     6. Multiple fabric performance enhancing mods are allowed.
 A comprehensive list of these cannot be made.
 If you think a mod will not be allowed, *raise a ticket* before using it.